-Objective Monitoring Plan Actions CE-J.1.1 Objective: Inventory Track all inventory gathering methods. a.
-Actual inventory work. b.
+Objective Monitoring Plan Actions CE-J.1.1 Objective: Inventory Track all inventory gathering methods.
+Actual inventory work.
 Records of tree related work.
-Formal inventory work may be recorded once every ten years as recommended or ideally one-seventh of the street tree data will be updated annually as a result of routine maintenance records. a.
+Formal inventory work may be recorded once every ten years as recommended or ideally one-seventh of the street tree data will be updated annually as a result of routine maintenance records.
 Formal inventory work, contracted by a professional firm, will record the inventory data as specified by the city.
-Records of the following tree-related work will be kept as it occurs by staff and contractors, and the tree inventory updated with the following information weekly: a.
-Pruning shade trees b.
-Trimming palms c.
-Removal d.
-Root Pruning e.
-Infrastructure damage f.
-Disease and insect damage/treatment g.
-Others Urban Forestry Program Manager will compare updated inventory data annually to monitor and assess progress towards age and species diversity.
-Urban Forestry Program Manager will track from inventory data in objective CE-J-1.1, the age and species of each tree removed and planted. each tree removed and planted.
+Records of the following tree-related work will be kept as it occurs by staff and contractors, and the tree inventory updated with the following information weekly: Pruning shade trees Trimming palms Removal Root Pruning Infrastructure damage Disease and insect damage/treatment Others Urban Forestry Program Manager will compare updated inventory data annually to monitor and assess progress towards age and species diversity.
+Urban Forestry Program Manager will track from inventory data in objective CE-J-1.1, the age and species of each tree removed and planted.